 With this improved measure, the fragility index can be neatly treated as a test statistic \citep{lehmann2006testing}.
-Suppose that we determine statistical significance through $p$ values.
+Suppose that we determine statistical significance through the $p$ values.
 The fragility index being positive is equivalent to the $p$ value being less than the significance threshold.
-Therefore the fragility index provides an alternative test statistic for the same rejection region offered by a $p$ value \citep{baer2021samplesize}.
+Therefore, the fragility index provides an alternative test statistic for the same rejection region offered by a value $p$ \citep{baer2021samplesize}.
 This relationship is visualized in Figure~\ref{fig:interval}.
 However, researchers commonly use the fragility index to go a step further.
-Indeed, the standard use case of the fragility index is to determine whether the fragility index of a statistically significant test is not ``too low'', for otherwise the trial's statistical conclusion would hinge on a small number of cases.
-This procedure amounts to comparing the fragility index to a positive threshold rather than merely $0$ and hence produces a more stringent statistical test with a lower type I error rate.
-The need for having a more stringent statistical test is further motivated by a lack of reproducibility: reversals of statistical conclusions can be surprisingly common in the medical literature \citep{herrera2019meta}.
+Indeed, the standard use case of the fragility index is to determine whether the fragility index of a statistically significant test is not ``too low'', for otherwise the trial's statistical conclusion would hinge on a small number of units.
+This procedure consists of comparing the fragility index with a positive threshold rather than simply $0$ and therefore produces a more stringent statistical test with a lower type I error rate.
+The need for a more stringent statistical test is further motivated by the lack of reproducibility: reversals of statistical conclusions can be surprisingly common in the medical literature \citep{herrera2019meta}.

-The concept underlying the fragility index is largely the same as the $p$ value.
-Both consider hypothetical outcomes from the same clinical trial.
-In one case, $p$ values rely on alternative case outcomes and their distributional impact on test statistics; in the other, the fragility indices directly explore alternative case outcomes.

-Critiques of the fragility index have been reviewed by \citet{baer2021incidence}.
-As pointed out in the editorial that accompanied the ASA President's Task Force Statement on the Statistical Significance and Replicability \citep{kafadar2021statistical}, ``[a] misuse of a tool ought not to lead to complete elimination of the tool from the toolbox, but rather to the development of better ways of communicating when it should, and should not, be used.''

-We recommend Section~2 in \citet{baer2021incidence} for an elaborated development of the fragility index.
-Beyond the formalism of treating the fragility index as a test statistic, the fragility index can be neatly used in a sensitivity analysis.